 How Nutrition Supports Mental Focus

-The brain is an energy demanding organ.
-Although it represents a small percentage of total body weight it consumes a significant portion of daily energy.
-Every thought decision and memory relies on a steady supply of nutrients.
-When nutrition supports the brain properly mental focus improves naturally.
-When nutrition is poor concentration suffers regardless of motivation or effort.
+The brain is an energy-demanding organ.
+Although it represents a small percentage of total body weight, it consumes a significant portion of daily energy.
+Every thought, decision, and memory relies on a steady supply of nutrients.
+When nutrition supports the brain properly, mental focus improves naturally.
+When nutrition is poor, concentration suffers regardless of motivation or effort.

 The Brain Needs Fuel to Function Well